OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 In Outlook on the web and in new Outlook on Windows (preview):

 - The `OnAppointmentSend` event only occurs when the meeting being sent was created through the **New Event** option.
 If the meeting being sent was created by selecting a date and time directly from the calendar, the `OnAppointmentSend` event doesn't occur.
 - When forwarding a meeting, the `OnAppointmentSend` event only occurs if the organizer forwards the meeting.
-It doesn't occur if an attendee forwards the meeting to which they’re invited.
+It doesn't occur if an attendee forwards the meeting to which they're invited.

 ## Best practices